chinenual/synergize/docs/dx2syn.md

 * The Synergy has no way to feed back a signal to an oscillator modulation chain.
 Oscillators with feedback use the Triangle wave as an approximation of of the DX sound.
+On the DX, the waveform produced by full feedback level (7) produces a Sawtooth wave, so the Triangle wave is closer than the stabdard SIN wave.

 * DX pitch and amplitude envelopes are directly converted to Synergy envelopes.
+The Key Acceleration value on the DX is translated to the LOW (Yellow) Envelope, to give the sound change from soft to hard key strike.
+You may need to scale the Lower or Upper Envelope gain to you playing.

 * DX key level scaling are converted to Synergy filters.